viam-modules/viam-mlmodelservice-triton/README.development.md

 $ docker cp -a triton-jp5-dev:/opt/tritonserver - | docker cp -a - triton-jp5-deploy:/opt
 ```

+NOTE: Unfortunately, the above command may erroneously report that it copied zero bytes.
+It is safe to disregard this message.

 2. Find the name of the image used for the currently deployed module.
 This will likely look something like this: